 Mr. Schiff’s practice involves closings throughout the United States for lenders providing financing for multifamily housing projects, as well as skilled nursing facilities, pursuant to FHA Insurance programs, including the programs under Sections 232, 223(a)(7), 223(f), 221(d)(4) and 241(a) of the National Housing Act.
 Mr. Schiff specializes in the Section 232 LEAN program, coordinating complex portfolio transactions involving account receivable financing and master lease structures.

-Mr. Schiff’s practice involves the planning, negotiation, documentation and closing of transactions involving multifamily property development, preservation and disposition throughout the country.
-These transactions frequently involve a variety of assistance and funding sources, including Section 8 subsidies, Interest Reduction Payments, tax-exempt bond issues, LIHTC investment, federal nonprofit grants, and insurance by both state and federal housing agencies.
+Mr. Schiff counsels clients in transactions that have a variety of assistance and funding sources, including tax-exempt bond issues, LIHTC investment, federal nonprofit grants, Section 8 contracts, the RAD program, and insurance by both state and federal housing agencies.